Understanding Brexit, the EU and why the UK voted for Brexit

 If the UK leaves the EU, they could face stricter border control and regulations which may slow down cross-border trade between the countries.
 One example is tax declarations.

 Assuming a hard Brexit, tax declarations could become more time-consuming.
 E-commerce merchants in particular, would be affected as the UK would no longer being party to ‘distance selling’ rules.
 ‘Distance selling’ rules are aimed at goods that are delivered cross-border straight to the customer’s doorstep.

-‘Distance selling’ rules help to simplify tax rules: if you are an EU online seller from EU country A (the origin) and export your goods to EU country B (the destination), you only need to register for value-added tax (VAT) in country A if your revenue doesn’t exceed the revenue threshold in the EU country B.
+‘Distance selling’ rules help to simplify tax rules: if you are an EU online seller from EU country A (the origin) and export your goods to EU country B (the destination), you only need to register for value-added tax (VAT) in country A if your revenue doesn’t exceed the revenue threshold16 in the EU country B.

-However, if your sales in country B exceeds country B’s sales threshold, you need to register your company for VAT in both the EU country A and EU country B and pay for VAT in the country B. This simplified VAT registration process encourages trade within the EU as smaller companies only need to pay the VAT taxes in the origin country as long as their sales in other EU countries don’t hit their respective countries’ sales thresholds.
+However, if your sales in country B exceeds country B’s sales threshold, you need to register your company for VAT17 in both the EU country A and EU country B and pay for VAT in the country B. This simplified VAT registration process encourages trade within the EU as smaller companies only need to pay the VAT taxes in the origin country as long as their sales in other EU countries don’t hit their respective countries’ sales thresholds.

 For businesses outside the EU looking to trade in the region, they will first need to register as a non-resident VAT company in an EU country.
 Usually, this is the country where they set up their EU distribution hub.
 When selling, they have to be aware of each EU country’s sales threshold and monitor the sales they make in those countries.
 If their sales in a particular EU country goes above that country’s threshold, they need to register their company for VAT there and pay taxes in that country as well.